 Yorkshire Lacrosse helps students who excel in the sport to prepare for the opportunity of being selected to trial for Yorkshire county teams.
 This is a stepping stone on an elite pathway to National Lacrosse representation.
 Students playing exceptionally well in the County Tournament are invited to attend North of England trials.
-Many girls from Queen Margaret’s regularly represent the region on the Yorkshire County team with some going on to represent the nation at the U18 level.
-For further information click here. https://www.englandlacrosse.co.uk/
+Many girls from Queen Margaret’s regularly represent the region on the Yorkshire County team, with some going on to represent the nation at the U18 level.

-Private LAMDA speech and Drama lessons are available at an additional charge and these lead to examinations set by the London Academy of Music and Dramatic Art.
+Private LAMDA speech and Drama lessons are available at an additional charge.
+The sessions lead to examinations set by the London Academy of Music and Dramatic Art.

-LVI students studying A Level Art can take part in Life Drawing.
-Providing the opportunity to observe the human body in a three-dimensional form, life drawing helps students to understand the human body and observe the body’s movements.
+LVI students studying A Level Art subjects are encouraged to take part in Life Drawing, providing them with the skill to observe and record the human body as a three-dimensional form.

 National Council of Young Women

 Netball is taught from Year I upwards in both the autumn and spring term.
-Each year group is represented by teams allowing plenty of opportunities for players to compete against other schools, colleges, and universities with matches taking place during the week and on Saturday afternoons.
-To further improve Netball skills, a lunchtime club is offered to refine skills and practice.
+Each year group is represented by teams allowing plenty of opportunities for players to compete against other schools, colleges, and universities, with matches taking place during the week and on Saturday afternoons.
+To further improve Netball skills, a lunchtime and afterschool club is offered to refine skills and practice.

 The QM Mavericks Netball Club allows students to experience Netball outside of School.
 Available from Year V through to UVI, this is a great opportunity to play club netball within the York & District area.
 Talented Year IV girls may also be invited to become a member.
 The club has two teams and play on a weekly basis from September to April.
-Keep up to date with the latest results here. https://www.netballnorthyorkshire.co.uk/york-district-netball.htm
+Keep up to date with the latest results here at Netball North Yorkshire - Results.

-Teacher of Percussion, Mr Andy Jennings provides this lively and energetic concert favourite.
-The group is open to all and focuses on short term projects in a variety of different styles including junkyard percussion, samba drumming and African djembes.
+Teacher of Percussion, Mr Dave Boston provides this lively and energetic concert favourite.
+The group is open to all and focuses on short-term projects in a variety of different styles including junkyard percussion, samba drumming and African djembes.
 A fantastic way to get involved regardless of previous experience!